PavlidisLab/gemmapy/docs/tutorial.rst

 GSE361 Mammary epithelial cell transduction human GSE492 Effect of prostaglandin analogs on aqueous humor outflow human

-See larger queries section for more details.
+See `Larger queries`_ section for more details.
 To keep this vignette simpler we will keep using the first 20 results returned by default in examples below.

 Information provided about the datasets by these functions include details about the quality and design of the study that can be used to judge if it is suitable for your use case.
-For instance `geeq.q_score_public_batch_effect` field will be set to -1 if Gemma’s preprocessing has detected batch effects that were unable to be resolved by batch correction and `bio_assay_count` field will include the number of samples used in the experiment.
+For instance :code:`geeq.q_score_public_batch_effect` field will be set to -1 if Gemma’s preprocessing has detected batch effects that were unable to be resolved by batch correction and :code:`bio_assay_count` field will include the number of samples used in the experiment.

 >>> api_response = api_instance.get_taxon_datasets(taxon = 'human')
 >>> for d in api_response.data: